orimyth/spaceinvaders/README.md

 # Space Invaders Clone created in Unity3D

-following along the Youtube Tutorial from Zigurous (https://www.youtube.com/watch?v=qWDQgmdUzWI)
+following along the Youtube Tutorial from Zigurous (https://www.youtube.com/watch?v=qWDQgmdUzWI) for the base